 Bok Tower Gardens always shows up in guides on things to do in Central Florida, but no one ever really sells you on all the reasons to visit.
 On first blush, it sounds as if you visit to see a tower or garden.
 What if I told you that Bok Tower and the gardens are only one Bok Tower Gardens element?
 And while impressive, there is so much more to see and do at Bok Tower Gardens that you might think.

-If like me, you’re a Floridian, and you’ve not visited shame on you!
+If you’re a Floridian like me, and you’ve not visited, shame on you!
 Although, I will admit that I did not visit until Visit Central Florida persuaded me to.
 Reflecting on this day out, I’m still surprised we never visited before.
 And, I’m still pondering why this is such an underrated attraction for Central Florida.
 If I lived closer, I would be an annual pass holder for sure.

 Three miles north of Lake Wales and located centrally between Tampa and Orlando, Bok Tower Gardens is within reach for those of us living in Central Florida or visiting.

 This is not a sponsored post, but we were invited to visit Bok Tower Gardens.
 All the opinions are those of Brit on the Move™.
 And, you know the deal.
 I will tell you the good, the bad, and the ugly.

 Before we dive into why you should visit, let me give you a brief history of Bok Tower Gardens.

 Edward W. Bok, a Dutch immigrant, and his wife Mary Louise Curtis Bok decided to create a bird sanctuary following a winter stay near Florida’s Lake Wales Ridge.
 Upon deciding on the location, he hired Frederick Law Olmsted Jr., a famous landscape architect, to bring his vision to life.
 The building started in 1921 and ending in 1926.
 The result is a luscious bird sanctuary.